refinedev/refine/documentation/blog/2023-03-15-refine-vs-blitzjs.md

 Once it's done change the working directory to the newly created project by `cd crud-refine` and run `npm run dev` to start up the developer server.

 That should automatically open up a new browser window.
-If it's not, navigate to [localhost:3000](http://localhost:3000) manually and you will be presented with the refine welcome screen:
+If it's not, navigate to [localhost:3000](http://localhost:3000) manually and you will be presented with the Refine welcome screen:

 <img src="https://refine.ams3.cdn.digitaloceanspaces.com/blog%2F2023-03-15-refine-vs-blitzjs%2F1677092501_1482x833.png"  alt="react-admin" />